mjpritchard/test-decap-help/content/docs/data-transfer/transfers-from-archer2.md

 3\.
 Check access to these collections

-These collecitons are restricted-access rather than public, so your access to them is via a series of authentication/authorisation/consent steps which the following actions will guide you through:
+These collections are restricted-access rather than public, so your access to them is via a series of authentication/authorisation/consent steps which the following actions will guide you through:

 {{<command>}}
 globus ls $a2c:/~/